Second-Order Topological Insulator in Two-Dimensional C2N and Its Derivatives: CONCLUSION

 \section{CONCLUSION}

-In summary, the nontrivial topology of C$_{2}$N is revealed by the nonzero bulk quadrupole moment, gapped edge states, and in-gap topological corner states.
+In summary, the nontrivial topology of C$_2$N is revealed by the nonzero bulk topological invariant, gapped edge states, and in-gap topological corner states.
 Detailed symmetry analysis reveals that the nontrivial topological properties come from the three bands with the lowest energies.
 Further calculations verify that the corner states of C$_2$N are robust against edge disorders.
-Moreover, other three C$_2$N-like materials were found to be similar SOTIs, including the experimentally synthesized aza-CMP.
-Our results will promote the experimental detection of the corner states and provide realistic candidates for studying the 2D two-order topological insulators in experiments.\\
+Moreover, other three C$_2$N-like materials were found to be similar SOTIs, including the experimentally synthesized aza-CMP.\\ The corner states of the four SOTIs proposed in present work can be observed experimentally using spectroscopic approach\cite{con_1} since the energy of the in-gap topological corner states distinguishes from their corresponding bulk and edge states.
+Moreover, the exponentially localized corner states in real space of the four SOTIs can be investigated with electron energy-loss spectroscopy\cite{con_2}.
+The novel properties of the corner states, such as resonant tunneling, tunable by external electric or magnetic field\cite{con_3,con_4,con_5}, lasing behavior with low threshold and high spontaneous emission coupling factor\cite{con_6}, and valley-selective corner states\cite{con_7}, will encourage people to investigate the potential of the localized electronic corner states.
+The results in present work provide realistic candidates for studying the 2D SOTIs in experiments and examining the fascinating corner states of the electronic materials.\\